-Visit Fylde Coast went for a wander around Blackpool North Shore in July 2018.
+Visit Fylde Coast went for a wander around Blackpool North Shore in the summer of 2018.
 Take a look at our photos, documenting things that will soon change –

 Works at Talbot Road to lay tracks for the new tramway extension are progressing.
+There are lots of improvements taking place.
 New pavements around Dickson Road as part of the Quality Corridors programme have made a big difference to the street scene.

 Take a look at the Blackpool BID Facebook page for offers, deals and more from Blackpool town centre shops and businesses.

 It’s all part of a larger project to create better, more attractive places in Blackpool, leading to investment and jobs for local people.
 While it’s all going on, the BID continue to work for the businesses in Blackpool, trying to make the town cleaner and safer for everyone.

 The view over Blackpool from the roof of Sainsbury’s at Talbot Road

 It’s an exciting time in our town, with a lot of investment and planning coming to fruition.
 You know what they always say on TV – local investment and construction is always a sign that a place is on the up!